quietsy/advanced-configurations/docs/hub.md

 # Wireguard Hub
 ![Hub](images/hub.png)

-Linuxserver's Wireguard container is extremely versatile, in this example we'll use it as a server that tunnels clients through multiple redundant vpn connections while maintaining access to your LAN.
+Linuxserver's Wireguard container is extremely versatile, in this example we'll use it as a server that tunnels clients through multiple redundant vpn connections while maintaining access to the LAN.

 VPN providers have a limit on the amount of devices, this setup will allow you to have an unlimited amount of devices tunneled through a single VPN connection while also supporting a failover backup connection!